Firuddin Babayev: Career and contributions

 His doctoral work was on the prevention and fight against the most dangerous disease of cotton - Verticillium wilt.
 For the first time in the Soviet Union developed a method of chemical defense in the fight against this disease.
 The disease is most damaging in respect of medium staple varieties (Gossypium hirsutum).
 In order to help agricultural specialists in the fight against wilt, he wrote the book "Chemical Protection of Plants" ("Bitkilərin Kimyəvi Mühafizəsi")".
 Between 1953 and 1969, he conducted researches at AzSRIC, AzNIIZR, at the Institute of Biochemistry (the Academy of Sciences of the USSR), under the supervision of a member-correspondent of VASKhNIL, Pr.
 B.A.Rubin, at the Department of Plant Physiology of ASU, under the supervision of Academician M.G.Abutalibov, Pr.
 A.X.Tagizadeh; since 1965 - in immunological lab at the Department of Plant Pathology at Moscow Timiryazev Agricultural Academy, under the guidance of eminent academician of Agricultural Sciences, M.S.Dunin, who was his scientific consultant for a doctoral thesis on "Immunological studies of Verticillium wilt disease of cotton".

 Babayev's work has been highly appreciated by academicians M.S.Dunin, I.M.Polyakov, N.A.Dorozhkin, M.Z.Mukhamedzhanov, L.A.Kanchaveli, I.D.Mustafayev, V.X.Tutayug, a corresponding member of the Academy of Sciences of the Moldavian SSR D.D.Verderovskiy, I.S.Popusha, corresponding members of the Academy of Sciences of the Azerbaijanian SSR M.A.Alizadeh, professors M.V.Rodigin, G.I.Yarovenko, I.D.Nagibin and others.

 In 1966, F. Babayev received a letter from American professor of the University of California, plant pathologist Prof. Dr. Stephen Wilhelm, in which he praised the scientific works of F.A.Babayev and asked to send him the materials of his research.
 This work also aroused great interest of scientists in France.
 In 1971, during the international conference in Tashkent F.Babayev, made a report on cotton wilt.
 F.A.Babayev was invited to the University of California in the United States to give lectures on plant pathology.
 And also, for the same purpose many times invited to universities of England, France, India, Pakistan, Egypt etc.

 Personal life

 He married in 1956 to Zarifa Babayeva.

-They have a son Fikret Babayev and two daughters Sevda Aliyeva (née Babayeva) and Flora Aliyeva (née Babayeva).
+They had a son Fikret Babayev and two daughters Sevda Aliyeva (née Babayeva) and Flora Aliyeva (née Babayeva).